Updated Jan 10, 2023

 A complete solar system for a home in Idaho will typically cost around $18,000 or more.
-Most homeowners will look into starting with a few panels and eventually building out a complete system.
-However, with the tax incentives on the state and federal level, expect to get a large portion of your investment back.
+Most homeowners will look into starting with a few panels and eventually building a complete system.
+However, with the tax incentives on the state and federal levels, expect to get a large portion of your investment back.

 Solar panels are not offered for free in Idaho.
 There are rebates from the federal government and the state of Idaho, but you will still need to pay for your entire system.

 Currently, the solar rebates in Idaho include federal rebates and state-level rebates.
 The federal rebates have been extended through 2032 due to the recent extension through the Inflation Reduction Act.
 Keep this in mind if you are currently searching and deciding if it’s time to invest.

 There are only about 68,000 homes with solar panels in Idaho.
 As we mentioned, this state ranks 27th in the nation, so it still has some work to do to get to a more energy-efficient status, but the state-level tax incentives should start to help make a difference.